crawl/crawl/crawl-ref/docs/crawl_manual.rst

   The Necromancer is a magician who specialises in the less pleasant side of magic.
 Necromantic spells are a varied bunch, but many involve some degree of risk or harm to the caster.

+Forgewright
+ The Forgewright specialises in the creation of magical constructs, ranging from simple weapons to elaborate and powerful golems.
+Many of their creations benefit from fighting alongside them.

 Elementalists
   Elementalists are magicians who specialise in one of the four types of